utdata/icj-class/js/js-class-03.md

 1. Write a function (name it anything you want) that takes two scores - `home` and `away` - and logs a message to the console saying either **"The home team won"** or **"The away team won"**
 2. In your code, call it twice to make sure it's working - once for a time when when the home wins and once for when it loses
 3. What if it's a tie?
-Refactor you code to use `else if` to handle ties and call it again to make sure it works.
+Refactor your code to use `else if` to handle ties and call it again to make sure it works.

 ---